Former Louisville, Kentucky, Metro Police Officer Indicted for Using Excessive Force

 Crews is charged with using unreasonable force.
 If convicted, she faces a maximum of 10 years in prison.
 A federal district court judge would determine any sentence after considering the U.S. Sentencing Guidelines and other statutory factors.

 Assistant Attorney General Kristen Clarke for the Justice Department’s Civil Rights Division, U.S. Attorney Michael A. Bennett of the Western District of Kentucky and Special Agent in Charge Jodi Cohen of the FBI’s Louisville Field Office made the announcement.

 The FBI and the Louisville Metro Police Department’s Public Integrity Unit jointly investigated the case through the Louisville Public Corruption Civil Rights Task Force.

-Assistant U.S. Attorney Amanda E. Gregory and Civil Rights Trial Attorney Anita Channapati are prosecuting the case.
+Civil Rights Trial Attorney Anita Channapati and Assistant U.S. Attorney Amanda E. Gregory of the Western District of Kentucky are prosecuting the case.